AIU-SoftWave/AIU-Trips-And-Events/Docs/Pm_2/index.md

   - API endpoints allowing organizers to manage events.
   - A functional frontend where students can browse the list of available trips and events.
   - Mid-project review and demo.

 ### **Weeks 5-6: Feature Completion & System Integration**
 This phase aims to complete all remaining features and ensure all subsystems work together seamlessly.

 - **⭐ Milestone 3:** **System is feature-complete and ready for comprehensive testing.**
 - **Key Activities:**
+  - Implement the **Notification Subsystem** for event updates, cancellations, and reminders.
+  - Develop the **Reporting & Analytics Subsystem** to gather and process data.
-  - Complete remaining frontend pages, including booking history and profile management.
+  - Complete all remaining frontend pages, including booking history and profile management.
   - Integrate the QR code generation library for ticketing.
-  - API design & documentation; system integration design.
-  - Acceptance testing preparation and planning.
   - Begin intensive integration testing to ensure all parts of the system communicate correctly.
 - **Visibility Point (Deliverable):**
   - A full-flow demo: a student books an event, receives a confirmation email with a QR code ticket, and the booking appears in the organizer's dashboard.
-### **Weeks 7-8: Advanced Features**
-Focus on delivering advanced features and solidifying architecture and CI/CD.

-- **⭐ Milestone 4:** **Advanced features are implemented and integrated.**
-- **Key Activities:**
-  - Implement the **Notification Subsystem** (emails, reminders, confirmations).
-  - Develop **Reporting & Analytics** features and dashboards.
-  - Implement **Admin System** features and finalize component architecture.
-  - CI/CD enhancements and release hardening.
-  - Requirements traceability and targeted testing.
-  - Documentation and architecture finalization.
-- **Visibility Point (Deliverable):**
-  - Advanced features functional end-to-end.
-  - Updated technical documentation and improved CI pipeline.
   - Initial reports (e.g., participant count) can be generated and displayed.

-### **Weeks 9-10: Testing**
+### **Weeks 7-8: Testing, Deployment, and Handover**
-Comprehensive verification to ensure quality and readiness.
+The final two weeks are dedicated to ensuring the system is stable, reliable, and ready for launch.

-- **⭐ Milestone 5:** **System passes UAT and non-functional criteria.**
+- **⭐ Milestone 4:** **Project is fully tested, deployed, and officially handed over.**
 - **Key Activities:**
-  - Conduct **User Acceptance Testing (UAT)** with stakeholders.
+  - Conduct **User Acceptance Testing (UAT)** with stakeholders to ensure the system meets all requirements.
-  - Perform **Non-Functional Testing**: performance, security, and reliability.
+  - Perform **Non-Functional Testing**, focusing on performance under load and system security.
-  - Execute test plans and validate requirements coverage.
-  - Address feedback and fix outstanding bugs; integration validation.
+  - Address all feedback and fix any outstanding bugs.
+  - Prepare the production environment and deploy the application using Docker.
+  - Finalize all project documentation, including user guides and developer manuals.
 - **Visibility Point (Deliverable):**
-  - Test reports, coverage metrics, and issue resolution logs.
-  - Go-live readiness sign-off.

-### **Weeks 11-12: Deployment & Handover**
-Prepare production, deploy, and complete handover activities.

-- **⭐ Milestone 6:** **Production deployment and official handover completed.**
-- **Key Activities:**
-  - Production environment setup and application deployment (Docker).
-  - Monitoring and final validation in production.
-  - Final documentation (user guides, developer manuals) and training.
-  - Final project presentation and handover.
-- **Visibility Point (Deliverable):**
-  - Stable, deployed application accessible to end-users.
+  - A stable, deployed application accessible to end-users.
+  - Final project presentation and official handover.
-  - Completed documentation and handover package.
+  - Completed documentation package

 ---